bsmith89/rrnum/README.md

 I get a normalized difference between this tree and my gapped tree of 0.0335.
 Maybe we can call these "length-weighted Robinson-Foulds distance" or something.

+## TODOs ##
+TODO: Collect the relationship between copy number
+      and the copy number of the closest not-same-genome 16S leaf on the tree.

+TODO: Further analysis of tree accuracy.

+TODO: Consider looking at Bayesian priors for phylogeny, in order
+      to consider our uncertainty in the phylogeny.